i-dot-ai/lex-graph/README.md

 ## Accessing the Graph ⬇️📄

 This repo is the code used to build Lex Graph from scratch.
-If you wish to simply access the produced knowledge graph, Lex Graph can be downloaded from [hugging face datasets].
+If you wish to simply access the produced knowledge graph, Lex Graph can be downloaded from [i.AI's Hugging Face Datasets](https://huggingface.co/i-dot-ai).

 ## Setup 🛠️